knowledge-computing/mapkurator-system/README.md

 ### Model Details
 - **ImageCropping** module divides huge map images (>10K pixels) to smaller image patches (1K pixels) so that TextSpotter could process.

-- **PatchTextSpotter** is instantiated with the [TESTR](https://github.com/mlpc-ucsd/TESTR) model which detects and recognizes text labels on images.
-We use the pretrained weights on ICDAR 2015 dataset, then fine-tune on synthetic historical map images.
+- **PatchTextSpotter** uses a state-of-the-art network architecture [TESTR](https://github.com/mlpc-ucsd/TESTR) for detecting and recognizing text labels on image patches.
+Due to the lack of annotated samples for training, we create a set of synthetic maps to mimic the text styles (e.g., font, spacing, orientation) in the real historical maps.
+We place the location names from OpenStreetMap on a map by considering the shape of the location geometry and merge the text with various background styles extracted from the Rumsey collection maps.
+We train the model with these unlimited synthetic maps and apply the model to the historical maps.

 - **PatchtoMapMerging** is the module to merge the patch-level spotting results into map-level.